aq1018/aq1018.github.io/source/_posts/2014-08-22-streaming-geojson-with-gdal-rack-chunked-and-rails-live-streaming.markdown

 config.middleware.insert_after(Rack::Chunked, Rack::Deflater)
 ```

-## Some Caveats
+## Caveats

 Although the speed has been significantly improved.
 There are still some caveats to watch for.

-### ogr2ogr sub-process error handling
+### ogr2ogr Sub-Process Error Handling

 Currently the code assumes `ogr2ogr` sub-process can run successfully all the time, and we all know this is unrealistic.
 A better error handling process is needed to make it more solid.

-### Large RPM
+### Under Large Load

 Under high load, many `ogr2ogr` sub-processes will be created.
 The behavior under this situation is unknown.
 But this is an internal API with very light traffic.
 Thus this is not a concern for me (yet).
 I think some kind of in-process worker pool and monitor could mostly solve this issue, but I have no plan to implement this for now.

 ## Go Try It Out!

-Try this method is you are facing similar issues, and let me know your results.
-Hopefully this has been helpful for you!
+Here is a [gist](https://gist.github.com/aq1018/e3512f763d42ad8cf80b) for you to try it out.
+Let me know your results / opinions / rants!
+All is welcome!